carpentries-incubator/sql-humanities-lesson/_episodes/00-sql-introduction.md

 First, let's download and look at some of the cleaned spreadsheets from the
 [Humanities dataset](https://github.com/iaine/humanities-lesson-data/tree/master/data/sql).
-We'll need the following three files:
+We'll need the following four files:

 * `authors.csv`
 * `titles.csv`
 * `dates.csv`
+* `pages.csv`

 > ## Challenge
 >